by Chris Woodford. Last updated: May 3, 2015.

 Planes can fly without airfoil-shaped wings; you'll know that if you've ever made a paper airplane—and it was proved on December 17, 1903 by the Wright brothers.
 In their original "Flying Machine" patent (US patent #821393), it's clear that slightly tilted wings (which they referred to as "aeroplanes") are the key parts of their invention.
 Their "aeroplanes" were simply pieces of cloth stretched over a wooden framework; they didn't have an airfoil (aerofoil) profile.
 Nevertheless, the Wrights realized that the angle of attack is crucial: "In flying machines of the character to which this invention relates the apparatus is supported in the air by reason of the contact between the air and the under surface of one or more aeroplanes, the contact-surface being presented at a small angle of incidence to the air."
 [Emphasis added]

-Not surprisingly, the bigger the wings, the more lift they create.
-That's why gigantic planes need gigantic wings.
+Not surprisingly, the bigger the wings, the more lift they create: doubling the area of a wing (that's the flat area you see looking down from above) doubles both the lift and drag it makes.
+That's why gigantic planes (like the C-17 Globemaster in our top photo) have gigantic wings.
 But small wings can also produce a great deal of lift if they move fast enough.
+Lift and drag vary with the square of your speed, so if a plane goes twice as fast, relative to the oncoming air, its wings produce four times as much lift (and drag).
 Helicopters produce a huge amount of lift by spinning their rotor blades (essentially thin wings that spin in a circle) very quickly.

 Now a plane doesn't throw air down behind it in a completely clean way.
 (You could imagine, for example, someone pushing a big crate of air out of the back door of a military transporter so it falls straight down.
 But it doesn't work quite like that!)
 Each wing actually sends air down by making a spinning vortex (a kind of mini tornado) immediately behind it.
 It's a bit like when you're standing on a platform at a railroad station and a high-speed train rushes past without stopping, leaving what feels like a huge sucking vacuum in its wake.
 With a plane, the vortex is quite a complex shape and most of it is moving downward—but not all.
 There's a huge draft of air moving down in the center, but some air actually swirls upward either side of the wingtips.